4 to 4:45 PM

 Reading Venue: Spectrum Art Gallery

-Selected readings from published works by members of the Fresno-based CENTRAL VALLEY FICTION WRITERS: "THE GREAT MIGRATION" by STEVE RAMIREZ; "DEEP THOUGHTS" by VERONICA GIOLLI; "DECEPTION'S EDGE" by NANNETTE POTTER; "AMBUSH AT GALAXY GULCH" by JOHN BOWERS.
+Selected readings from published works by members of the Fresno-based Central Valley Fiction Writers: “Deadly Relations” by Rhonda Herb; "The Bubble" by Janell Coberly; “Friction Strikes a Light Within” by Alice McMurry; and "Monster" by Roh Morgon.
 This is one of two reading presentations by the Central Valley Fiction Writers.

 Rompiendo con la Tóxica